Enigmatic-Smile/docs/stream/sdks/react-native/reference-v2.md

 Sets the `Fidel.Country` that will be selected by default when the user opens the card enrollment screen.
 If the `defaultSelectedCountry` is not part of the `allowedCountries` list, then the first country in the `allowedCountries` list will be selected.

-> Important: For Expense Management use cases via Transaction Stream programs, please use one of the following cases: `Fidel.Country.unitedKingdom`, `Fidel.Country.unitedStates`, `Fidel.Country.canada`, as these are the only supported countries.
+> Important: For Stream use cases via Transaction Stream programs, please use one of the following cases: `Fidel.Country.unitedKingdom`, `Fidel.Country.unitedStates`, `Fidel.Country.canada`, as these are the only supported countries.

 ### Optional properties